zdravkov/kendo-docs/api/web/grid.md

 ### columns.locked `Boolean` *(default: false)*

 If set to `true` the column will be displayed as locked in the grid.

-> Locking feature is supported only when scrolling is enabled.
-All of the columns should have width set, having at least one non locked column with width greater than twice the scrollbar width.
-> Row template and detail features are not supported in combination with column locking.
+Also see [Frozen columns](/kendo-ui/getting-started/web/grid/walkthrough#frozen-columns-locked-colums).

 #### Example - locked columns
     <div id="grid"></div>